 “I have, shall we say, given her permission to make your stay on this planet as enjoyable as you want it to be.
 That’s not to say that any of the girls here couldn’t do the same, with the proper amount of money of course, even without my permission.
 And because of the business that we’re going to be doing here, I’ll make the rate for your little romp with Seong half the normal going rate, which was three hundred I think she quoted to you.
 Even for half I’ll let you have her all night long for as long as you’re here; the rate applies per day of course.

-“Believe me; you will have a good time with her, she’ll make sure of that,” Masaru said with a knowing smile.
+“Believe me; you will have a good time with Seong, she’ll make sure of that,” Masaru said with a knowing smile.
 “Other customers have said that she’s one of the top five around here.
-Although, to be fair, the most popular one is her,” he pointed a finger at a passing woman, “Eva, a Spaniard, is really a lot of fun.”
-Bernard raised an eyebrow as he looked at Eva.
-She was a stellar beauty, no two ways about it.
+Although, to be fair, the most popular one is her,” he pointed a finger at a woman passing by just now, “Shirin, a Persian woman, is really a lot of fun.
+She knows things that have to be experienced to be believed, so I’ve been told.”
+Bernard raised an eyebrow as he followed Parisa with his eyes.
+She was a stellar beauty, no two ways about it, clad in only the briefest of bra and panties and high heels.
+When she saw Masaru pointing to her, she flashed an incredibly amazing smile at them while she waved.
 What a woman!

 “Come now, I’ll take you to Yuudai Muagi; my father and the leader of our clan.”
 The two men got up and walked away from the table toward the back wall.
 Masaru took a quick glance around the bar before sliding a false panel and inputting a code on a keypad there.
 A door that one wouldn’t notice unless one really knew what to look for slid open.
 The four men stepped through it and as soon as they were through it shut behind them.
 A long corridor lay before them and Masaru took off walking at a leisurely pace.